 The federal carbon tax will be applied to all fossil fuels sold in Saskatchewan, including natural gas.
 While using natural gas does create emissions, it is a cleaner form of energy than other fuels, such as coal, oil or propane.

 Residential natural gas customers can expect a charge of $0.0391/cubic metre for the first year.
 The amount collected is determined by the federal government and is part of a multi-year plan with incremental adjustments expected.

 What is Saskatchewan doing?

 The Government of Saskatchewan is legally challenging the federal government's ability to impose this tax on families and businesses.
-Hearings were held at the Saskatchewan Court of Appeal in Regina on February 13 and 14, 2019.
-Judges reserved their decision until a later date.
+Saskatchewan is currently appealing a decision on the carbon tax made by the Saskatchewan Court of Appeal to the Supreme Court of Canada.
+This appeal is set to take place in September.

 Read the Attorney General of Saskatchewan's Carbon Tax Factum.